How To Build Your Real Estate Team

 Typically, as a buyer, the real estate agent is the person who is by your side throughout the home buying process.
 Many homebuyers stop at the agent’s office first, even before they’ve worked out their finances or applied for pre-approval.
 But what does the real estate agent do?
 Who pays them?
 And what, if any, are the advantages of going without one?

-Real Estate agents are professionals that understand real estate law, local and current market trends, and the attributes of different neighborhoods.
-They see a lot of homes and meet a lot of homebuyers so they can offer advice and examples about what to do in the myriad of specific issues that crop up in the complex process of home buying.
+Real estate agents are professionals that understand real estate law, local and current market trends, and the attributes of different neighborhoods.
+They see a lot of homes and meet a lot of homebuyers so they can offer advice and examples about what to do on a myriad of specific issues that crop up during the complex process of buying a home.

-Agents are there as you shop for your home, doing the walk-through, and helping you set your priorities.
-The agent can be involved in the negotiation of your sale price, and work with you to close the sale.
-At best, the buyer’s agent is a personal advocate, who works hard to help you achieve your dreams.
+Agents are there as you’re shopping for your home, doing the walk-throughs, and setting your priorities.
+The agent can be involved in the negotiation of the sale price, and work with you to close the sale.
+At best, the buyer’s agent is a personal advocate, who works hard to help you achieve your goals.

 In most instances, there is a seller’s agent and a buyer’s agent, and the seller pays both commissions.
 On average, the commission is around 6%, which is split evenly between the two agents.
 Many argue that since the seller is paying for both agents anyway, there’s no reason NOT to hire an agent.

-Another note: Buyer’s Agents and Seller’s Agents are also referred to as Selling Agent and Listing Agent.
-If you hear those second two terms used, just remember: the Selling Agent represents the Buyer, and the Listing Agent represents the Seller.
-It can be confusing phrasing, but in the Seller/Listing Agent dichotomy, the Selling Agent represents the Buyer, NOT the Seller.
+Another note: buyer’s agents and seller’s agents are also referred to as selling agents and listing agents, respectively.
+If you hear those second two terms used, just remember: the selling agent represents the buyer, and the listing agent represents the seller.
+It can be confusing phrasing, but in the seller/listing agent dichotomy, the selling agent represents the buyer, NOT the seller.